 This interesting solution works and will allow you to grow plants outside of the perimeter of the roots.
 A tree well is a wall built about three feet high around the edge of your tree’s root line.
 The well is then filled with mulch or gravel to protect the roots of your tree.

 Mulch or gravel is the only thing put into the well space because its purpose is to protect the roots of your tree.
 It is a well, not a planter.
 However, you can grow plants around the outside of the well.
-The plants will hide it and will benefit from the shade of your tree.
+The plants will hide it and benefit from your tree’s shade.

 Edging materials for landscaping around bare tree roots